lancehilliard/BusyLight/README.md

 # BusyLight

-If you're regularly using one or more computers to hold calls at your desk, and you want to _automatically_ and _visually_ alert others nearby, then BusyLight can help.
+If you want to _automatically_ and _visually_ alert others nearby that now might not be the best time to interrupt you, then BusyLight can help.

+So far, it only tracks ongoing calls.
+What else should it track?
+Leave a comment below, and don't forget to smash that "LIKE" bu-- oh wait... wrong platform.

 BusyLight is two Windows services which work in concert to illuminate a [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) whenever your microphone is being accessed by a Desktop[1] app on your computer.